HMCJPG/HMCJPG.github.io/aboutme.md

 ### My story

-I grew up in Phoenix, Arizona, where I was fortunate enough to be immersed in the realm of cybersecurity through the AZ Cyber Initiative Bootcamp in early high school -- I know support the same bootcamp as an intern!
+I grew up in Phoenix, Arizona, where I was fortunate enough to be immersed in the realm of cybersecurity through the AZ Cyber Initiative Bootcamp in early high school -- I now support the same bootcamp as an intern!
 Talk about coming full circle.

 So... why cybersecurity?